 The world is undergoing what could be called the "the global Internet revolution"- the unleashing of a force for democratizing information and at the same time an amplifier of control and non-democracy processes, opening societies and at the same time localizing and closing communities, transforming political and economic processes, and redefining human relations.

-Since the Internet evolved in the 60s and the World Wide Web's conception at the early 1990s, its users have mushroomed to approximately 650 million people globally.
-An estimated 40% of Europeans, 65% of North Americans, and over 50% of Israelis are today online.
-These figures are expected to rise dramatically over the coming years, making the Internet one of the fastest penetrating, growing and most multi-faceted communication - space and medium the world has ever seen.
+Since the Internet evolved in the 60s and the World Wide Web's conception at the early 1990s, its users have mushroomed to approximately 2.5 billon people globally, making the Internet one of the fastest penetrating, growing and most multi-faceted communication - space and medium the world has ever seen.

 With the obvious pervasiveness of the Internet in modern life, many question arise, among them are: What are the implications of the Internet for tomorrow's society?
 Will it have irreversible consequences on our social, cultural, political and economic trend and processes?
 Should we, can we, and to what extent regulate it?
 To begin providing answers to such questions, in May 2003 Tel Aviv University established a pioneering, interdisciplinary Institute for Internet Studies.
 The Institute is one of only a few throughout the world.